bunop/isoSegmenter/INSTALL.md

                         Set how many windows an isochore need to have (default: '2')

-If you use isoSegmenter in your work, please cite this manuscripts:
+If you use isoSegmenter in your work, please cite this manuscript:

     Cozzi P, Milanesi L, Bernardi G. Segmenting the Human Genome into Isochores.
     Evolutionary Bioinformatics.
 2015;11:253-261. doi:10.4137/EBO.S27693

 ```

 ## Installing isoSegmenter using docker

 There are instructions on how to build and run a isoSegmenter image in the Docker subdirectory in isoSegmenter project.
-Please look at README.md inside that directory.
+Please look at [README.md](https://github.com/bunop/isoSegmenter/blob/master/Docker/README.md#installing-isosegmenter-using-docker) inside `Docker` directory.